Accurate Nairobi Railway Museum Tickets Price 2025

 This is not an old cash register but a turn-of-the-century Brunsviga MANUAL calculator housed at the Kenya Railway Museum in Nairobi.

 Unlike earlier adding machines, this calculator could also perform multiplication.
 This was done by entering the multiplicand and then turning the crank “multiplier” times (or vice-versa).
-Aren’t you glad you were born in the era that you were?

-READ ALSO: Photos from Around East Africa
+READ ALSO: 8 Interesting East Africa Pictures

 Nairobi Pictures: The Railways Museum Nairobi